rampatra/jbot/README.md

 You can now start messaging your bot by going to the facebook page and clicking on the "Send message" button.

-_If you're too lazy to start now and just want to play around, you can try `jbot-example` by visiting [JBot facebook page](https://www.facebook.com/jbotframework/) and clicking on the "Send Message" button._
+~_If you're too lazy to start now and just want to play around, you can try `jbot-example` by visiting [JBot facebook page](https://www.facebook.com/jbotframework/) and clicking on the "Send Message" button._~ -- The server is currently down

 Read the detailed [Facebook documentation](https://blog.rampatra.com/how-to-make-facebook-bots-in-java) to learn more.